stclib/STC/docs/cmap_api.md

 ![Map](map.jpg)
 # Container [cmap](../stc/cmap.h): Unordered Map

+A **cmap** is an associative container that contains key-value pairs with unique keys.
+Search, insertion, and removal of elements have average constant-time complexity.
 Elements are pairs of keys and mapped values.
-Implemented as open hashing without tombstones.
-Highly customizable and fast.
+Implemented as open hashing with linear probing and without storing tombstones.
+Very fast, see performance comparisons.
 See [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map) for a similar c++ class.

 ## Declaration